avantika10roy/Credit_Card_Insights/README.md

 | F1-Score  |    0.3376           | 0.3564 |    0.5695     |     0.5477   |
 | RUC AOC   |    0.7324           | 0.6443 |    0.7250     |     0.7682   |

-* Performing SMOTE has reduced the performance of the models significantly, so model is trained on unbalanced data.
+* Performing SMOTE has reduced the performance of the models significantly, so model is trained on imbalanced data.

 ### Feature Importance
 ![image](https://github.com/user-attachments/assets/9fce7fed-c67a-4ee8-96dc-25a520ca161e)